Modeling acceleration without photon pair creation

-{\bf \em Coordinate transformations.} As mentioned already above, due to the relative motion of Alice and Bob, their natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ are, in general, not the same, even when referring to the same light-like trajectory.
-However, independent of how Alice and Bob move with respect to each other, events that are localised in space and time in one reference frame are also localised in the other \cite{Hodgson:2024mfs}.
-For example, events that occur simultaneously in Alice's reference frame, but at different positions, occur at different times in Bob's reference frame and vice versa.
-Analogously, events that occur at the same location, but at different times, in one reference frame are spatially separated in another.
-Moreover, we notice that the direction of propagation of light is the same in both reference frames, as illustrated in Fig.~\ref{FIGUREb1}.
-In addition, we know that Alice and Bob move away from each other at the same speed, although in opposite directions.
-Below, we use these observations to identify the transformation between the natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$.
+The above quantisation of the EM field in position space can be carried out in any reference frame.
+To find out how the blip annihilation operators $a_{s \lambda}(\chi_{\rm A})$ and $b_{s \lambda}(\chi_{\rm B})$ of two observers, Alice and Bob, relate to each other, we take into account that blips remain blips in all reference frames \cite{Hodgson:2024mfs}.
+However, the natural coordinates $\chi_{\rm A}$ and $\chi_{\rm B}$ which characterise the same light line are generally not the same, even when referring to the trajectory of the same narrow light pulse, since Alice and Bob experience space and time differently.
+Events that occur simultaneously in Alice's reference frame, but at different positions, occur at different times in Bob's reference frame.
+Analogously, events that occur at the same location at different times in one reference frame are spatially separated in the other.
+As illustrated in Fig.~\ref{FIGUREb1}, the direction of propagation of light is invariant under reference frame transformations.

-{\em Transformation between inertial frames.} For simplicity, we first consider the scenario where Bob moves with a constant speed $v_{\rm B}>0$ away from Alice.
-Without restrictions, we place Alice and Bob in the following at the origins of their respective coordinate systems.
-Let us moreover assume that the origins of their spacetime diagrams coincide initially at $t_{\rm A} = t_{\rm B} = 0$ such that Alice's light-like trajectory with $\chi_{\rm A} = 0$ corresponds to $\chi_{\rm B} = 0$ in Bob's reference frame.
+For simplicity, we first consider the scenario where Bob moves at a constant speed $v_{\rm B}>0$ away from Alice.
+Without restrictions, we assume in the following that the origins of Alice's and Bob's spacetime diagrams coincide such that Alice's light-like trajectory $\chi_{\rm A} = 0$ corresponds to the $\chi_{\rm B} = 0$ trajectory in Bob's reference frame.